chaimleib/chaimleib.github.io/_posts/2014-11-06-lubricating-a-keyboard.markdown

 I'm going to try again with Super Lube grease.
 Hopefully the thicker consistency will be just the thing.

+### Update (2014-11-23)
+I applied the grease to both the keys and the holes for the larger-than normal keys on the right and left of my keyboard, and waited a few weeks to see what happens with time.

+At first, the greased keys worked smoothly, but sluggishly.
+I probably used too much grease; it's likely enough to just grease the hole or just the key, not both.

+Over time, they began working more quickly.
+Now, there is a noticeable difference in the friction of the greased and un-greased keys.
+Even the letter keys are noticeably creaky and sticky compared to the the greased ones.
+I am going to completely grease my keyboard now.

 [CRC 2-26]: {{ site.url }}/images/crc226.jpg
 [Super Lube]: {{ site.url }}/images/superlube.jpg